 Symptoms include skin rashes, constipation, fatigue, and drowsiness.
 Involuntary muscle twitching and a noticeable decrease in a person’s appetite can also indicate dependence.

 Like other opiates, Morphine can affect a person’s ability to breathe.
-Slow or shallow breathing are common signs that need to be considered and addressed during treatment.
+Slow or shallow breathing is a common sign that needs to be considered and addressed during treatment.

-Psychological factors such as depression have also been linked to Morphine abuse.
-Some individuals may become depressed while others may have a pre-existing tendency towards depression that contributes to their addiction.
+Psychological factors, such as depression, have also been linked to Morphine abuse.
+Some individuals may become depressed, while others may have a pre-existing tendency towards depression, contributing to their addiction.

 Are You Ready to Be Opioid-Free?